IBM-Cloud/gp-ruby-client/README.md

 ## Installation

-To use Ruby Client for Globalization Pipeline
+To use Ruby Client for Globalization Pipeline (GP)

 Add `gem 'gp-ruby-client'` in your gemfile.
 This will load up the Ruby SDK Gem and you can add require 'gp-ruby-client' in any file where you want to use the SDK.
 If you want to use the translated strings locally, you may run `gem install gp-ruby-client` in your shell.

 Inside your application controller, you would place initializer code to use the SDK.

-Basic initialization code would look like this:
+Basic initialization code (of a CF app, depending on the binded GP service instance credentials) would look like this:

 ```Ruby
 before_filter :startUp